jundalisay/sp/content/en/research/mohammad/quran/sura-039a.md

 <sup>20</sup> But those who fear their Lord will have mansions upon mansions, built high, with streams flowing beneath them.
 The promise of Enki; and Enki never breaks a promise.

-<sup>21</sup> Have you not considered how Enki sends down water from the sky, then He makes it flow into underground wells, then He pro-
+<sup>21</sup> Have you not considered how Enki sends down water from the sky, then He makes it flow into underground wells, then He produces with it plants of various colors, then they wither and you see them yellowing, then He turns them into debris?
-duces with it plants of various colors, then they wither and you see them yellowing, then He turns them into debris?

 Surely in this is a reminder for those with understanding.

 <sup>22</sup> What about someone whose heart Enki has opened to Islam, so that he follows a light from His Lord?